uwsSuT/Tintri-API-and-TOOLS/README.md

 ================================================================================
 #      tintri_snap.py
 ================================================================================
-The tintri_snap.py opens an easy CLI possibility to handle with Tintri-Snapshots.
+The _*tintri_snap.py*_ opens an easy CLI possibility to handle Tintri-Snapshots.

 Here are the actual possible options

 1. List the actual Snapshots of a virtual machine
-2. Create a new Snapshot a virtual machine
+2. Create a new Snapshot for a virtual machine
 3. Delete __all__ or the given Snapshot-Names for a virtual machine

-The functionality is more or less an example of the API, but it could be usefull too.
+The functionality is more or less an example of the API usage, but it could be usefull too.
-But be carefull the __delete__ function will delete without any further inquery and will delete all _matching_ snapshots.
+But be carefull the __delete__ function will delete without any further inquery and it will delete all _matching_ snapshots.

 Here is the complete _Usage_: